Lee Ho-lim

-Lee Ho-lim (also Lee Ho-rim, 이호림; born July 22, 1988 in Seoul) is a South Korean sport shooter.
+Lee Ho-lim (also Lee Ho-rim, 이호림; born July 22, 1988) is a South Korean sport shooter.
 She won a gold medal in the women's air pistol at the 2005 ISSF World Cup in Milan, Italy, accumulating a score of 485.9 targets.
 She also captured a bronze medal for the women's 25 m sport pistol at the 2010 Asian Games in Guangzhou, China, with a score of 782.4 points.
+She was born in Seoul, South Korea.

 Lee represented South Korea at the 2008 Summer Olympics in Beijing, where she competed in two pistol shooting events.
 She placed twenty-first out of forty-four shooters in the women's 10 m air pistol, with a total score of 380 points.
 Three days later, Lee competed for her second event, 25 m pistol, where she was able to shoot 289 targets in the precision stage, and 291 in the rapid fire, for a total score of 580 points, finishing only in seventeenth place.